openbmc/openbmc/meta-evb/meta-evb-arm/meta-evb-fvp-base/README.md

 2. Source the Neoverse Reference Design FVP (RD-V3-R1) from the referenced link below.
     - Link: https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms/Infrastructure%20FVPs#v3-r1
 3. Extract the ```.tgz``` and store in your local environment.
-    - This binary will be used in step 3, make sure to export this as MODEL before launching the model
+    - Make sure to export this as MODEL before launching the model, ```export MODEL=<absolute path to the platform FVP binary>
 4. Navigate to the Neoverse Reference Design Docs and Follow the Getting Started user guide.
     - Use the platform ```rdv3r1```
     - Use the manifest titled ```pinned-rdv3r1-bmc.xml```